Franchise agreements - where are the hooks?

 Selling The Franchise

-As a franchisee, your rights to sell the business are limited.
+As a franchisee, your rights to sell the franchise are limited.
 The franchisee will probably have to give the franchisor the first right to buy the business, which in itself can undermine the value of that business and the goodwill for a selling franchisee.

 If the franchisor chooses not to purchase, the franchisor will strictly control the sale process.
 The franchisor has invested time and money in choosing the right franchisee and therefore will be insisting that any sale process is subject to stringent checks by the franchisor.
 Most franchise agreements will include a provision that the incoming purchaser must be approved by the franchisor at the franchisor's sole discretion.